 There may be other types of compensation that injured people can obtain, so it’s advised that they consult with an experienced lawyer to get more information about their rights and potential entitlements.

 For some more answers to common questions about compensation after a construction site accident, be sure to look for the upcoming conclusion to this blog series.

-For more than 35 years, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in construction site accidents, as well as other types of accidents.
+Since 2011, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured in construction site accidents, as well as other types of accidents.
 To meet with us at no cost or obligation to you, call us at 303-499-0449 or email us using the form at the side of the screen.